 The California Labor Code protects employees and allows them to:

 For example, a warehouse worker realizes they have been underpaid for months.
 They start keeping detailed records of their work hours and compare them to their paychecks, showing clear evidence of wage theft.
-With the help of an experienced attorney, they successfully file an employment claim and recover their lost wages and the interest on unpaid wages.
+With the help of an experienced attorney, they successfully file an employment claim and recover their lost wages, waiting time penalties, and interest on unpaid wages.

 Similarly, a restaurant server is fired after asking about unpaid overtime.
-They file a claim for unlawful retaliation and wage violations, holding their employer accountable for lost wages and emotional distress.
+They file a claim for unlawful retaliation and wage violations, holding their employer accountable for lost wages and additional penalties.

-Workers who have experienced violations of their labor rights must act quickly.
-There are strict time limits for filing an hour claim.
+Critical timing: Workers who have experienced violations of their labor rights must act within the 3-year statute of limitations for most wage claims (4 years for certain violations).
 Labor Law Advocates employment law team ensures that employees are not intimidated into silence and receive the compensation they deserve.

 How Labor Law Advocates Protect Workers’ Rights